singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 How should you choose container bases to contribute?
 You might consider using smaller images, when possible (take advantage of multi-stage builds) and for aliases, make sure (if possible) that you use full paths.
-If there is a directive that you need for creating the LMOD lua file that isn't there, please open an issue so it can be added.
+If there is a directive that you need for creating the module file that isn't there, please open an issue so it can be added.
 Finally, if you don't have time to contribute directly, suggesting an idea via an issue or Slack to a maintainer (@vsoch).

 Registry Yaml Fields